springfall2008/batpred/docs/install.md

 ## Predbat Output and Configuration Controls

 As described above, the basic configuration of Predbat is held in the *apps.yaml* configuration file.

 When Predbat first runs it will create a number of output and configuration control entities in Home Assistant which are used to fine-tune how Predbat operates.
-The entities are all prefixed *predbat* and can be seen (and changed) from the Integrations / Entities list in Home Assistant.
+The entities are all prefixed *predbat* and can be seen (and changed) from the Settings / Devices & Services / Entities list in Home Assistant.

+The Home Assistant entity **predbat.status** contains details of what status Predbat is currently in (e.g. Idle, Charging, Error).
+Detailed progress messages and error logging is written to the file */homeassistant/appdaemon/appdaemon.log* which you can view within Home Assistant using a file editor.

 It is recommended that you create a dashboard page with all the required entities to control Predbat and another page to display Predbat's charging and discharging plan for your battery.

-The [Output Data](output-data.md) section describes this in more detail.
+The [Output Data](output-data.md) section describes all these points in more detail.

 ## Ready to light the touch-paper

 By now you should have successfully installed and configured Predbat in AppDaemon and the other components it is dependent upon (e.g. GivTCP, Solcast, Octopus Integration).
 You have checked the logfile doesn't have any errors (there is a lot of output in the logfile, this is normal).
-You have configured predbat's control entities and are ready to start Predbat running.
+You have configured predbat's control entities, created a couple of dashboard pages to control and monitor Predbat, and are ready to start Predbat running.

 In order to enable Predbat you must delete the 'template: True' line in apps.yaml once you are happy with your configuration.